Publication guidelines

 More information and useful links

 You can also find all kinds of tips online to help you choose a journal.
-Of interest, for example, is the article How to Choose the Best Journal for Publishing Your Scientific Research and the accompanying infographic (pdf, 5.2 MB).
+Of interest, for example, is the article Selecting a Journal for Publication: Criteria to Consider.

 Avoiding predatory journals | conferences